magento/devdocs/guides/v2.2/release-notes/alpha/AlphaInstall.md

 ## Installation

 Magento 2.2.0 Alpha release code is available only as a download from GitHub.

-You can find B2B installation and configuring instructions here.
+We do not provide a Composer-based Alpha installation.

+To install either Magento 2.2.0 Alpha CE and EE, you'll need to:

 Step 1: Download Alpha code repositories

 Step 2: Install Alpha Code

+You can find B2B installation and configuring instructions here.